palasthotel/headless/README.md

 # Headless

 This plugin adds features to use WordPress as headless CMS.
+It is also a npm package for easy implementation in the frontend

+## Extensions

+Adds blocks array to post content property.

 ## New routes